Xangis/wbsrch/README.md

 The system also use NLTK and needs to download module for it and install additional stopwords files.
 Run nltk_download.sh to do that (be sure your virtualenv is active).

+Then checkout https://github.com/xangis/extra-stopwords and run the copy.sh script from the downloaded folder.

 # Database

 WbSrch requires 4 PostgreSQL databases.
 They can be on the same server, or on different servers.
 They are: